smitmartijn/networkinsight-cookbook/manuscript/ch-3-application-security-planning.md

 Now, these application constructs can be added in a few ways; manually, via the API, and they can be discovered directly from the infrastructure metadata or be fetched from a Configuration and Management Database (CMDB) like ServiceNow (just ServiceNow, at the time of this writing).

 You can automate the creation of these application constructs by using the API and have your infrastructure automation tool (such as vRealize Automation) call Network Insights API to create it when there's an automated application deployment happening.
-I've got an example doing so in the chapter **Automation Use Cases**.
+I've got an example doing so in the chapter [Automation Use Cases](#ch-automation-use-cases).
 You can also use a pretty simple script to import a list of application constructs and get them in that way.
 Those methods depend on either having an automation tool or a complete list of your applications, which is not always the case.
 That's why Network Insight also does application discovery using metadata from the infrastructure itself.
 It can use tags, vCenter custom attributes, public cloud tags, Kubernetes labels, any tag that is attached to a workload.
 There's also the option to detect applications from a naming convention, or it can match up workloads listed in the ServiceNow CMDB and pull the information from there.

 Important to note is that these discovery methods work independently from each other and can be run multiple times with different values.
 If you have multiple naming conventions in the infrastructure, just run the discovery multiple times, using different expressions for the right naming convention.